| Title: | Simple Multi-Threaded Task Queuing |

 Task$clone(deep = FALSE)

-Whether to make a deep clone.
+deepWhether to make a deep clone.

-stores and retrieves one or more tasks.
+A TaskList stores and retrieves one or more tasks.

-class is used as a storage class.
+The TaskList class is used as a storage class.
 It provides a container that

-objects, along with a collection of methods for
+holds a collection of Task objects, along with a collection of methods for

-s.
+adding, removing, and getting Tasks.
 It can also report on the status of the

 be executed.
-That's the job of the Queue
+That's the job of the Queue.

 new()